Günther Rall: With the German Air Force

 Rall rejoined the newly established West German military in 1956 and became one of the first cadre of officers in the German Air Force, at the time referred to as the Bundesluftwaffe.
 Around 6,000 veterans survived the war but only 160 were fit to fly after years of idleness.
 The Bundesluftwaffe was ten years behind the times in modern aviation experience.
 The German military cadre knew they would have to spend years as pupils before they could stand on their own.

 In August 1956, Rall received refresher training flying the North American T-6 Texan at the Landsberg-Lech Air Base.
 He was then sent to Fürstenfeldbruck Air Base where he received further training on the Lockheed T-33.
 Rall was sent to the United States to train on modern jets at Lackland Air Force Base near San Antonio, Texas.
 Rall was one of fifteen officers sent to the US.
 Among this group were former Luftwaffe pilots Erich Hartmann and Friedrich Obleser.
 The German pilots were then sent to Luke Air Force Base in Arizona where they received further training.
 The idea was to make the Bundesluftwaffe a carbon copy of the United States Air Force.
 The future chief of staff commented on modern USAF training methods compared to the old, highly individualistic training program of the Luftwaffe:

 The systematic and consistent American training methods were impressive.
 All in all, these methods were better, more efficient in view of the aircraft we were being trained to fly.
 Indeed, we were going to fly jets—for most of us this was a new era.
 The memories of flying the Me 262 were nostalgic for some of us but not a secure foundation you could build on.

 One of his tasks was to oversee modifications to the Lockheed F-104 Starfighter to comply with the requirement of the Bundeswehr, leading to the F-104G version.
 The accident rate of the new version was alarming when introduced in 1960.
 The machine was nicknamed the Witwenmacher (widow maker) after 292 crashes and 116 deaths.
-Rall may have allegedly been involved in the Lockheed bribery scandals.
+Rall was mentioned as having been involved in the Lockheed bribery scandals.
 In 1975, the former Lockheed Corporation lobbyist Ernest Hauser made a public appearance on a German television show aired by the public broadcaster ARD.
 Hauser claimed Lockheed had made a series of bribes to groups which included the Christian Social Union in Bavaria and Rall, the head of the F-104 task-force.
 The party and its leader, Franz Josef Strauß, denied the allegations, and Strauß filed a slander suit against Hauser.
-As the allegations were not corroborated, the issue was dropped.
+As the allegations could not be corroborated, the entire issue was dropped.